euler-io/euler-fullstack-template/{{cookiecutter.project_slug}}/README.md

 # {{cookiecutter.project_name}}

-## How to start the development enviroment
+## How to start the development environment

 Go to the root of your project and run:
 ```bash